 Rebellious Beatnik women developed a distinctly recognizable style in the 1950s and 1960s.
 They gave up trying to follow trendy fashion, opting instead for loose men’s shirts over slacks or faded jeans, and plaid skirts with black stockings.
 These very dark stockings had very little sheerness to them.
-In many cases, black leggings or snug fitting ankle pants were worn instead of stockings and paired with a jersey shirt or loose sweater.
+In many cases, black leggings or snug fitting ankle pants were worn instead of stockings and were paired with a jersey shirt or loose sweater.

 Diana Trilling, the wife of literary critic James Trilling, wrote after attending a poetry reading in 1959 at Columbia: ‘so many young girls, so few of them pretty, and so many dreadful black stockings.’

-Needless to say normal society did not appreciate the Beat style.
+Needless to say, normal society did not appreciate the Beat style.
 None of my ’50s catalogs even offer black stockings for sale.
 It was clearly an underground anti-fashion movement.